Pranshu321/Monitoring-System/README.md

 ## Development

-Alternatively, instead of using the hosted version of the product, Amplication can be run locally for code generation purposes or contributions - if so, please refer to our [contributing](#contributing_anchor) section.
+Alternatively, instead of using the hosted version of the product, CPMS can be run locally for monitoring purposes or contributions - if so, please refer to our how to run section.

 ### Tech Stack